vertica/vertica-kubernetes/README.md

 Vertica supports [Red Hat OpenShift](https://docs.openshift.com/container-platform/4.8/welcome/index.html), a hybrid cloud platform that adds security features and additional support to Kubernetes clusters.

-The VerticaDB operator is available for download from the OpenShift OperatorHub.
+The VerticaDB operator is available for download in the OpenShift OperatorHub.
 It is compatible with OpenShift versions 4.8 and higher.

 OpenShift manages security with [Security Context Constraints](https://docs.openshift.com/container-platform/4.8/authentication/managing-security-context-constraints.html) (SCCs).
 Vertica provides the `anyuid-extra` SCC to manage Vertica security on OpenShift.
 In addition, Vertica is compatible with the default `privileged` SCC.

-For details about Vertica on OpenShift, see [Red Hat OpenShift Quick Start](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/OpenShiftK8s.htm).
+For details about Vertica on OpenShift, see [Red Hat OpenShift Overview](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/OpenShiftK8s.htm).

 # Additional Details